 Staff are busy wrapping up the session and need to begin preparation for the next campers coming in as well as get some well-deserved time off, so it is particularly important your camper is picked up at the specified time.

 My camper takes medication, how is it handled at camp?

-All medications, including over-the-counter medications, are stored in the health facility, and distributed by the health supervisor or other trained camp staff.
-Please have all medications unpacked and in their original container for check-in.
+All medications, including over the counter medications, are stored in the health facility, and distributed by the health supervisor or other trained camp staff.
+Please have all medications unpacked and in their original container for check in.
 You will give them to the health supervisor after your camper completes her health check.
 All medication must be in its original container and prescription medications must have the prescription in the camper’s name with them.
 This is true even for inhalers.
 Our health supervisor or other trained staff dispense mediation as directed.
 If your camper requires a rescue inhaler, epi-pen, or other rescue medication, they will be carried at all times by the counselors with your camper.

 What if my camper gets sick or injured?

 Every camp staff member is certified in First Aid and CPR to deal with the many small injuries such as splinters and bug bites that occur at camp.
-Each camp also has trained medical staff and health facilities to deal with more serious illnesses and injuries.
+Each camp also has trained medical staff and health facilities to deal with more serious illness and injuries.
 Any time a camper spends more than a short stay in the health facility or is seen by a physician, a call will be made to parents for further advice and directions.